antimof/UxPlay/README.txt

 Features: 1.
 Based on Gstreamer.
 2. Video and audio are supported out of the box.
 3. Gstreamer decoding is plugin agnostic.
 Uses accelerated decoders if available.
-VAAPI is preferable, (but don't use VAAPI with nVidia).
+For Intel graphics, VAAPI is preferable, (but don't use VAAPI with nVidia).
 4. Automatic screen orientation.

 ### Note to packagers: OpenSSL-3.0.0 solves GPL v3 license issues.